rajatgirotra/study/networkProgrammingTutorial/README.txt

 also in the handshake, no data is sent. but few options are advertised.

-1) MSS i.e. Maximum Segment Size
+1) MSS i.e. Maximum Segment Size (i.e the maximum size of TCP payload)
 2) Maximum window size.

 To understand these lets understand a few other things first.